neurodroid/stimfit/doc/sphinx/manual/python.rst

 * **get_size_trace(trace=-1, channel=-1)** and **get_size_channel(channel=-1)**

-Return the number of sampling points in a trace a the number of traces in a channel, respectively. ``trace`` and ``channel`` have the same meaning as in :func:`stf.get_trace()`.
+Return the number of sampling points in a trace the number of traces in a channel, respectively. ``trace`` and ``channel`` have the same meaning as in :func:`stf.get_trace()`.
 These functions can be used to iterate over an entire file or to check ranges;

 ::